unthingable/Agentum/README.md

     forest_fire> step
     ["frame", 2, {"cell": {"state": {"1": "burning", "3": "burning", "2": "burning", "5": "burning", "4": "burning", "7": "burning", "9": "burning"}}}]

+That was fun, how do we make more?

 # Writing simulations

-That was fun, how do we make more?
+The main ingredient of the simulation is the agent's `run()` function.
+At present we evaluate simulations in discrete steps, executing every agent's `run()` in sequence.

+Agents, the space they occupy and the simulation itself keep state in various ways, at present there are no restrictions on how that is done.
+This will change in the future as Agentum grows to a distributed system.

 ## Simulation class